Please Mind Your Own Business About My Child's Pacifier

 No matter how they choose to say it, it all sounds the same to me: “Why does your mother still let you suck on a pacifier if you’re not a baby anymore?”

 But at what point does a child stop needing a pacifier?
 If we are going to say it’s only okay for babies, then let’s start stealing them and hiding them right before they start walking.
-Or is a child only a baby for as along as he or she is breastfeeding?
+Or is a child only a baby for as long as he or she is breastfeeding?
 Because in that case, there are a few kindergarteners who still breastfeed that might get to keep their pacifier license.

 As a child, I used to twirl my hair when I was nervous.
 I didn’t pick fights with kids in my class or throw tantrums or distract others with silliness.
-I kept to myself and no one was harmed by the hair being wrapped compuslively around my small fingers.
+I kept to myself and no one was harmed by the hair being wrapped compulsively around my small fingers.
 But many times, teachers, friends of the family, and even other students would slap my hand and tell me to stop.
 They said it drove them “crazy.”
 Well, that’s not my problem.

 But I stopped anyway, and as I grew older, I eventually told people to leave me alone.
 Their nail biting or habitual tapping might bother me, but that didn’t give me a right to attack them.
 My little boy is not old enough to tell others to leave him alone though.
 All I see is a scared and intimidated child looking back at the adult that stole his sense of security during family events or at barber shop and stores.
 Then, occasionally, he looks over to me with a glance that’s begging me to help.
 Torn between being a mother who’s judged versus a mother who’s defending her child, I sometimes do nothing and silently wait for the moment to be over.